Rights Respecting

 Our aim is to ensure that the UNC Rights of the Child, along with the values of dignityjustice and respect (curriculum driver), underpin all that we do at Woodford Primary School, from our Early Years right through to Key Stage Two.
 We aim for our children to be passionate advocates for the rights of other children, whilst understanding that all adults are duty bearers and are duty-bound to help all children enjoy their rights.
 We believe that our children are the innovators and change-makers of our society; our investment in them is of upmost importance!

-In January 2023, Woodford Primary School was awarded Bronze: Rights Committed status and we hope to achieve our Silver: Rights Aware status, in 2024-2025 before eventually becoming a Gold: Rights Respecting School.
+Woodford Primary School is Bronze: Rights Committed status and we hope to achieve our Silver: Rights Aware status, in 2024-2025 before eventually becoming a Gold: Rights Respecting School.

 Our Pupil Parliament consists of departments of children across the school.
 Each of these departments is designed to drive forward change in our school, support the local community, and raise awareness on global issues and sustainable goals.
 The pupil-led department groups concentrate on one of the articles from the convention, which has developed our whole school charter.